MicrosoftDocs/fabric-docs/docs/security/disaster-recovery-guide.md

 #### Common steps

-1. Create Fabric capacity in a paired region after the disaster: Create a new Fabric capacity in your primary region's paired region after a disaster.
+1. Create a new Fabric capacity in your primary region's paired region after a disaster.
 Buy a Microsoft Fabric subscription.

 1. Create workspaces in the newly created capacity.
 If necessary, use the same names as the old workspaces.

-1. Create item with the same names as the ones you want to recover.
+1. Create items with the same names as the ones you want to recover.
 This is important if your code or business processes rely on a particular naming convention.

-1. Restore the items: For each item, follow the relevant guidance section below to restore the item.
+1. Restore the items.
+For each item, follow the relevant guidance section below to restore the item.

 ##### Sample Scenario